feedhenry-staff/fh-rest-express-router/README.md

 * [Required] adapter - adapter instance that will handle CRUDL operations
 * [Required] name - a name that will identify this adapter in logs
-* [Optional] validations - Object containing Joi schemas that will be used to validate data passed to create, update, and list operations is safe.
+* [Optional] validations - Array containing Joi schemas that will be used to validate data passed to create, update, and list operations is safe.